 Siliguri is a place that looks astounding and rustic.
 Travellers love to spend some time here because of its natural allure and climate.
-Located on the foothills of the mighty Eastern Himalayas and at the bank of the beautiful river of Mahanadi of the Darjeeling district of West Bengal, Siliguri is a remarkable place to explore.
+Located on the foothills of the mighty Eastern Himalayas and at the bank of the beautiful river of Mahananda, known as Mahanadi in Nepali, Siliguri is a remarkable place to explore.

 As already mentioned, Siliguri is a place which has natural splendor in abundance and travelling here is not at all an issue.
 It was last summer when I planned for Darjeeling because of my Mountaineering Course in HMI.